Apply: To apply for/renew a Blue Badge, please visit the Derbyshire County Council website.

 Car parks upgraded for Blue Badge holders

-Blue Badge holders will pay the same as other motorists to use Derbyshire Dales District Council's upgraded pay and display car parks from 1 April 2017 - but will be given an extra hour to get to and from their vehicles.
+From 1 April 2017 Blue Badge holders pay the same as other motorists to use Derbyshire Dales District Council's upgraded pay and display car parks - but are given an extra hour to get to and from their vehicles.

 Charging motorists who hold a disabled badge was part of a wide-ranging car parks review undertaken by the District Council in 2013, involving a full consultation with local residents.